 The confusing space of anticipatory grief can be a helpful bridge between life as it is and life as it will be.
 As hard as it is, it offers stepping stones along the way to a new phase of life.
 Being able to go through anticipatory grief allows you to prepare yourself.
 If your anticipatory grief is for an ill loved one, you have time to say goodbye.
 If it’s about a child leaving home, you can do all you can to enjoy the remaining months together, creating memories.

 Once a loss has actually occurred after you’ve been anticipating it, you are free to experience grief in all of its fullness.
 The blurry place of limbo is gone and is replaced by some sense of finality.
 It can be hard to admit it, but sometimes people find a sense of relief once their ill loved one has passed.
 Likewise, a sense of relief can accompany even the finalization of an unwanted divorce.

 The anticipatory grief you experienced was helping you prepare for this moment.
 You may be even more overwhelmed by the hurricane of grief.
 Or you may have already done most of your grieving and are better equipped to move forward with your changed life.

 Being able to go through this final grief is a necessity.
 With time, it will bring the closure you need.
 It can help you find a deeper meaning in your time with your loved one, even as you mourn the loss.

 All grief, whether anticipatory or not, is challenging.
 Reaching out for professional help during the grief season can be very helpful.
 You will need to process a roller coaster of emotions that can sometimes threaten to pull you under.

 Working with a therapist offers a way to work through these feelings and help you find firm footing.
-If you’re dealing with anticipatory grief or regular grief and need help, I encourage you to contact my office at https://www.new-perspective-counseling.com/contact/
+If you’re dealing with anticipatory grief or regular grief and need help, we encourage you to reach out today https://www.new-perspective-counseling.com/contact/.